PreSonus StudioLive AI Speakers Tame the Loudest Hole in Golf

 In 1987, the Open moved to its current home at the world-renowned TPC Scottsdale golf course.
 The course was custom designed for the tournament and is best known for the 16th hole of its Stadium Course.
 It has often been referred to as “the loudest hole in golf”; during the tournament, its amphitheater-style seats are packed with crowds of exuberant fans and spectators who cheer and jeer loudly as the pros play through.

-David Eriksson, CEO of Phoenix-based Church Technologies, is a volunteer with the Phoenix Thunderbirds, a prominent civic organization that has supported the Open throughout its storied history, raising millions of dollars for Phoenix-area charities.
+David Eriksson, CEO of Phoenix-based Church Technologies, is a volunteer for the Phoenix Thunderbirds, a prominent civic organization that founded the Open, raising millions of dollars for Phoenix-area charities.
 Eriksson, who has lent his audio skills to the event for close to a decade, explains the challenges behind the 16th hole.

 “It’s always been a bit of a crazy event, and by the time the players get through to hole 16, they’re nearing the end of their game, and things are loosening up,” he observes.
 “But it’s still a regulation game, and the PGA has some pretty stringent regulations regarding noise.
 The challenge is to find just the right balance of being heard over the crowd without overpowering the game.”